peterhinch/micropython-async/v3/docs/TUTORIAL.md

 You then call `await async_pin.wait_edge()`.

-The current implementation provides no performance benefits against polling the hardware.
-The `ThreadSafeFlag` uses the I/O mechanism.
-There are plans to reduce the latency such that I/O is polled every time the scheduler acquires control.
-This would provide the highest possible level of performance as discussed in
+The current implementation provides no performance benefits against polling the
+hardware: other pending tasks may be granted execution first in round-robin fashion.
+However the `ThreadSafeFlag` uses the I/O mechanism.
+There is a plan to provide a means to reduce the latency such that selected I/O devices are polled every time the scheduler acquires control.
+This will provide the highest possible level of performance as discussed in
 [Polling vs Interrupts](./TUTORIAL.md#9-polling-vs-interrupts).

 Regardless of performance issues, a key use for `ThreadSafeFlag` is where a hardware device requires the use of an ISR for a μs level response.
-Having serviced the device, it then flags an asynchronous routine, for example to process data received.
+Having serviced the device, the ISR flags an asynchronous routine, say to process received data.

+The fact that only one task may wait on a `ThreadSafeFlag` may be addressed by having the task that waits on the `ThreadSafeFlag` set an `Event`.
+Multiple tasks may wait on that `Event`.
+As an alternative to explicitly coding this, the [Message class](./TUTORIAL.md#39-message) uses this approach to provide an `Event`-like object which can be triggered from an ISR.

 ###### [Contents](./TUTORIAL.md#contents)